 Hohenzollern Castle (Burg Hohenzollern)

-We took some pictures of the castle from the hill and then went back to the parking place via the lower viewpoint, Zellerhornwiese.
-Those international visitors who arrive in Frankfurt can book the Hohenzollern Castle day tour to visit this castle.
+We captured some picturesque shots of the castle from the hill and retraced our steps back to the parking spot, enjoying the lower viewpoint, Zellerhornwiese.
+International visitors arriving in Frankfurt can consider booking he Hohenzollern Castle day tour for an enriching visit to this historic site.

 Lichtenstein Castle (Schloss Lichtenstein)

-Inspired by Wilhelm Hauff’s novel Lichtenstein, the Duke of Urach had constructed the neo-Gothic architecture of Lichtenstein Castle on the historical foundation walls of a medieval castle.
-If Neuschwanstein Castle is the fairy-tale castle in Bavaria, the Lichtenstein Castle is the one in Baden-Württemberg, Germany.
+Inspired by Wilhelm Hauff’s novel “Lichtenstein,” the Duke of Urach brought to life the neo-Gothic architecture of Lichtenstein Castle, situated on the historical foundation walls of a medieval castle.
+If Neuschwanstein Castle is the fairy-tale castle in Bavaria, Lichtenstein Castle claims its spot as the counterpart in Baden-Württemberg, Germany.

 3rd Day: Bad Urach and Hohenneuffen Fortress Ruins (Burg Hohen Neuffen)